krithiga7/COVID/README.md

 # COVID
-priyaaaaaaaaaaaaaaaaaaaaa
-KRITHIGA IS GOOD GIRL
-DUH
+CORONA IS A DEADLY VIRUS